SmartCommunityMiami/backend/README.md

 	* Scroll to bottom and select create new RDS database
 	* Keep defaults, but set username to root and set password
     * Click submit
-	* The health of your instance should turn green, as pictured above
+	* The health of your instance should turn green

 * In terminal, set environmental variables: